jiangfeng1124/transfer/README.md

          [--metric METRIC]
 ```

-Note: The official Chen12 dataset doesn't contain a dev split, you should create it by randomly select a small subset (1/10) from the (multi-source) training data multiple times as a means of cross-validation.
+Note: The official Chen12 dataset doesn't contain a dev split.
+To perform hyper-parameter selection, you should create multiple folds by randomly splitting dev sets (1/10) from the (multi-source) training data as a means of cross-validation.
 They follow the same naming convention of `${domain}_dev.svmlight` under the same directory of the training and test sets.

 ### Dependencies
 * Pytorch 0.3